-“Internet of Things” light bulbs aren’t new thing.
+“Internet of Things” light bulbs aren’t a new thing.
 Bulbs you can control from a phone app, like the Philips Hue and the GE Link Bulbs, have been kicking around for years.

 The concept: You can turn these lights on and off, set them to a schedule, or even change their color, all from an app.
 The drawback: They’re expensive, because they don’t work without a separate hub, a router-looking thing that requires an internet connection and power.